udit01/analyzer_bot/readme.md

 ##Usage
 1. Ping on messenger to "@analyzeriitd".
 [Currently not working ]
 2. Or locally test.x
-1. Install the bot network emulatory.
+3. Install the bot network emulator.
-1. Clone the repository.
-1. Clone the repository.
+4. Clone the repository.
+5. run "npm install".
+6. run "node app.js"
+7. Say Hi from bot network emulator

 ## Team